RiddleSatan/StudentAPI/README.md

 # 📘 Student Information REST API

 A simple Spring Boot-based REST API for managing student records using in-memory storage (no database).
-This project is built for learning purposes and demonstrates basic REST operations.
+This project is built for learning purposes and demonstrates basic REST operations and integration with a React frontend.

 ---